How the Ukulele Can Help Engage Developmentally Disabled Kids

 Our society is becoming preoccupied with tests and achievements to ‘rate’ individuals in school.
 We are more interested in what our kids get on a test than if they really learned anything.
 Consequently, school can very well end up being a competition rather than a source of knowledge.
 Kids may feel the pressure of having to be the best.

 Developmentally disabled kids can particularly feel this pressure.
-Music is a proven way to help developmentally disabled children function better in a school environment.
-It opens the child to new concepts and experiences unlike other subjects such as math and science.
+Music helps open a child to new concepts and experiences unlike other subjects such as math and science.

 Music can help with: